DillonSteyl/SCIE1000/Week 10/menu_1.md

 If the user inputs 1: print the message "Hey, how are you?"

-If the user inputs 2: ask the user to input their name, and print this message - ("Hey", username, "!
-My name is MyPyTutor, nice to meet you.")
+If the user inputs 2: ask the user to input their favourite number, and print this message - ("Wow!", favnumber, "is a great number!")

 If the user inputs 0: exit the while loop and print "Thanks!"